stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 ![Debugging session in VS Code](../../assets/01-03-debugging-in-vs-code.png)

-Run particular tests from within VS Code.
-It's more powerful than the terminal because it allows you to inspect variables and the surrounding JavaScript scope.
+[Run particular tests from within VS Code](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
+The VS Code extension is more powerful than the terminal because it allows you to inspect variables and the surrounding JavaScript scope.

 > **Note** Ensure that you have ticked `Show browser` to see what's happening.